IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 ## Link layer losses and rate policers {#link-loss-rate-policer}

-Link layer losses, i.e losses that are not congestion related can lead to unwarranted congestion back-off.
-One method is to apply congestion backoff only when an average loss rate exceeds a threshold.
+Link layer losses, i.e losses that are not congestion related can lead to unwarranted congestion backoff.
+One method is to apply a conditional loss backoff only when an average loss rate exceeds a threshold.
 This increases robustness against non-congestion related losses.
-One problem is that such a method can also increase congestion related packet loss.
+One problem is that such a method can also increase congestion related packet loss which can be detrimental for real time media such as video.
 This is resolved in that immediate loss backoff is triggered when the queue delay increases.
+While the conditional loss backoff increases robustness against link layer losses, it is inevitable that the algorithm can delay congestion backoff and thus cause increased packet loss rate.
+The constant LOSS_RATE_THRESHOLD should therefore be set low enough, with the objective to increase robustness to link layer losses only.

 Rate policers can give quite large loss bursts, which can impact real time media quality quite badly.
 A rate policer is characterized by that it does not build a queue.
 Hence, the rate policer detection triggers on the observation that the loss rate is high and the queue delay is low.